rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 Svlogd offers granular control of how to log that output, including rotation on many metrics (without stopping the process it's logging), post-processing of logs, networked logging (both standard syslog style and offers its own network option), notifications, filtering, and more.

+##### Config file for a log service

+`/var/log/sshd/config`:

+        s100000
+        n10
+        N5
+        t86400
+        u192.168.6.20
+        pSSHD_LOG
+        -bougyman
+        !logwatcher

+The above would set the max size of a log file to 100000 bytes, keep 10 files maximum, 5 files minimum (if the disk were full it would delete 6-10 until it had room), rotate every 86400 seconds (even if the size limit were not exceeded), network log to 192.168.6.20, prepend each log message with SSHD\_LOG, not log messages matching the pattern "bougyman", and upon rotation run each logfile through `sh -c 'logwatcher'`.

+Not very descriptive, but well documented (in `man svlogd`).

 ### Process respawning